Wall Street rallies to its best day since 2022 on encouraging unemployment data; S&P 500 jumps 2.3%

 It was exactly a week ago that worse-than-expected data on unemployment claims helped enflame worries that the Federal Reserve has kept interest rates at too high of an economy-slowing level for too long in order to beat inflation.
 That helped send markets reeling, along with a rate hike by the Bank of Japan that sent shockwaves worldwide by scrambling a favorite trade among some hedge funds.

-At the worst of it, at least so far, the S&P 500 was down about 9% from its all-time set last month.
+At the worst of it, at least so far, the S&P 500 was down nearly 10% from its all-time high set last month.
 Such drops are regular occurrences on Wall Street, and “corrections” of 10% happen roughly every year or two.
+After Thursday's jump, the index is back within about 6% of its record.

 What made this decline particularly scary was how quickly it happened.
 A measure of how much investors are paying to protect themselves from future drops for the S&P 500 briefly surged toward its highest level since the COVID crash of 2020.